dermen/cxid9114/README.md

 git lfs fetch
 git lfs pull # this should bring some extra file content needed for the simulations

+# this might not be necessary anymore but just in case:
 cd ~/Crystal/modules
 git clone https://github.com/dermen/tilt_fit.git
 ```